-Roscommon Castle, a 13th Century Norman structure was built in 1269 by Robert de Ufford, Justiciciar of Ireland, on lands which were taken from an Augustinian priory.
+Roscommon Castle, a 13th-century Norman structure was built in 1269 by Robert de Ufford, Justiciar of Ireland, on lands which were taken from an Augustinian priory.
 The castle was laid siege by the Connacht King Aodh O’Connor in 1272.

 In 1641 it was gained by the Parliamentarian faction and then confederate Catholics, under Preston, captured it in 1645.
 From thence, it remained in Irish hands until 1652 when it was partially blown up by Cromwellian “Ironsides” who then had all the fortifications dismantled.
 The castle was burned down in 1690 and ultimately fell into decay.